A large amount of greenhouse gas emissions are tied to materials — goods that often produce a significant amount of physical and financial waste.

 To that end, Philips created a bespoke “pay-per-lux scheme” where instead of buying bulbs and fittings, customers only pay for light itself.
 The company is then responsible for the maintenance of the physical fixtures.

 How much do you know about the circular economy?
-Take this quiz and reach out for more information.
+Take this quiz and reach out to learn where to start on your business's journey to circularity.

 Contributed by Irina Gilfanova, Sustainability Consultant for Schneider Electric